jenpennen/jennycho/src/content/work/pantheon.md

 ## My Work

 I joined Develop For Good as a software engineer in March 2023.
 Alongside fellow engineer Anish Sinha, we identified a critical need for a dedicated cloud infrastructure to support DFG's growing demand among students and nonprofits.
-In August 2023, we proposed a series of Cloud and AI initiatives to DFG Founder Mary Zhu, which ultimately led to the creation of Pantheon.
+In August 2023, we proposed a series of Cloud and AI initiatives to DFG Founder Mary Zhu, which ultimately led to the creation of Pantheon (learn more about it [here](https://jennycho.web.app/blog/securing-and-scaling-identity-management)).
 As a founding designer and engineer, I spearheaded the design strategy and frontend engineering for DFG's internal services, and continue to work on Pantheon to this date.

 ## Observation